About Us Solutions Business Type Contacts Support

 • Risks involved in transaction approval

-Interchange fees make up the biggest share of the total credit card processing commission a merchant has to pay.
+Interchange fees make up the biggest share of the total credit card processing commission a business has to pay.
 Other charges usually include assessment fees and acquirer markup.

 What Affects Interchange Rates?

-An interchange rate is determined by a card scheme.
+An interchange rate is determined separately by every card scheme.
 It is non-negotiable, yet it does change over time.
-For instance, Visa and Mastercard update their rates in April and October each year.
+For instance, Visa and Mastercard update their rates in April and October every year.
 Other industry giants, such as American Express and Discover, choose not to publish interchange rates online, as they work differently from other networks.

 As of the first quarter of 2022, the average credit card interchange rates globally range from 1.15% to 3.25%.

-There is a variety of factors that can influence the amount of interchange fees a merchant would be paying, aside from the card scheme, including:
+There is a variety of factors that can influence the amount of money a business may get to end up paying in interchange fees, aside from the card scheme, including:

 Transaction Type